January 7, 2025

 Modern rewiring jobs in New Zealand homes use Thermoplastic Sheathed (TPS) cable, which is much safer and more durable than older wiring types.
 TPS wiring comes in various sizes and is designed to handle the electrical load of modern appliances, ensuring both safety and efficiency.

-1. Increased Safety: New wiring significantly reduces the risk of electrical fires and electrocution.
+1. Increased Safety: Modern wiring reduces the risk of electrical fires and electrocution.

-3. Compliance with Regulations: Rewiring ensures that your home meets the latest New Zealand electrical codes and standards, which are critical for safety and insurance purposes
+3. Compliance with Regulations: Rewiring ensures your home meets the latest electrical codes and safety standards.

 We’ve had jobs we’ve been asked to inspect for certification in the past, we’ve ended up finding a litany of problems during inspection, which cost thousands to rectify.